hisplan/beast-vntr/README.md

 $ open -a XQuartz
 ```

-In the XQuartz preferences, go to the "Preferences" menu, then the“Security” tab, and enable `Allow connections from network clients`.
+In the XQuartz preferences, go to the `Preferences` menu, then the `Security` tab, and enable `Allow connections from network clients`.

 Run the following: